 The nationally scarce luminous moss Schistostega pennata occurs in mine adits and other dark rocky places.
 Its peculiar light-reflecting power has been said to give a beautiful golden-green lustre to the plant and seems to fill the crevices and caves where it grows with light.

-Protected sites include Buckfastleigh Caves and Haytor and Smallacombe Iron Mines which are SSSIs.
-Together with three other SSSIs in south Devon they form a candidate Special Area of Conservation under the European Habitats Directive.
+Protected sites include Buckfastleigh Caves and Haytor and Smallacombe Iron Mines, which are SSSIs.
+Together with three other SSSIs in south Devon, they form a candidate Special Area of Conservation under the European Habitats Directive.
 Both Hembury Woods and Lydford Gorge SSSIs contain old mine adits which are used by bats.
-Rock Farm is a nature reserve managed by the Vincent Wildlife Trust.

 Current factors affecting the habitat include new roads, houses and other developments which affect local foraging areas for bats.
 The grilling of caves and mine adits can prevent access by bats (as well as people) and caving can lead to damaging disturbance to roosting and hibernating bats; changes in water quality and quantity affect freshwater shrimps.